humilis/humilis/README.md

   directory of your lambda code.
 In the latter case your code needs to follow some simple conventions for this to work.
 More information below.

+* `dependencies`: A list of dependencies to be included in the Lambda deployment package.
+Dependencies may be pip installable packages, or paths to local Python packages or modules.

 __Example__: